Unusual Options Activity Insight: Lucid Gr | Benzinga

 Unusual Options Activity Insight: Lucid Gr

-On Tuesday, shares of Lucid Gr (NASDAQ:LCID) saw unusual options activity.
-After the option alert, the stock price moved down to $23.
+Shares of Lucid Gr (NASDAQ:LCID) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $23.24.

 - Sentiment: BEARISH